Chapter:

 Masonry is stone, brick,

-concrete block, glass block, or tile joined with mortar.
+concrete block, glass block, or tiles joined with mortar.
 As

 I said earlier, stone